The Way of The Superior Man (1997) is a self-help text and a popular manosphere book mixing spiritualism with relationship and sex advice.

 - Woo-Woo on Feminine/Masculine Polarization

-The idea of polarization is certainly true, but it feels shallow, unscientific, and not entirely accurate in its generalization.
+The concept of polarization between masculine and feminine makes sense for certain traits and behaviors, but the way it’s represented her feels shallow, unscientific, and not entirely accurate in its generalization.

 - Unfounded Conclusions: Sexual Chemistry Make Bad Relationships?